purvasingh96/Covhindia/README.md

-# COVINDIA : Deep Learning Model for Sentiment Classification on COVID19 Tweets from India
+# COVHINDIA : Deep Learning Model for Sentiment Classification on COVID19 Tweets from India

 ## Overview
 Various variations of deep learning model to perform sentiment analysis on tweets related to COVID19 from India